SuperM7-com/arkos-docs/docs/advanced-guide/dynamic-rbac-authentication.md

 - Junction table connecting users to roles (many-to-many relationship)
 - Allows a user to have multiple roles or you can change to be only one
 - Allows roles to be assigned to multiple users
+- You can add for example the attributedBy field to track who attribute a given role to whom.

 #### `User`